F5Networks/marathon-bigip-ctlr/docs/README.rst

 To configure virtual servers on the BIG-IP for specific application service ports, define a port index in the configuration parameter.
 In the table below, ``{n}`` refers to an index into the service-port mapping array, starting at 0.

-F5 Marathon BIG-IP Controller supports two BIG-IP configuration modes (normal and iApp), with a different set of application labels for each mode.
+|project| supports two BIG-IP configuration modes (normal and iApp), with a different set of application labels for each mode.
 Normal mode directly configures the virtual servers via the application labels, whereas iApp mode configures virtual servers via an iApp template.

 Application Labels for Normal Mode